spalger/rcfinder/README.md

 [![Travis CI](https://travis-ci.org/spenceralger/rcfinder.png)](https://travis-ci.org/spenceralger/rcfinder)

+**This module provides the file lookup logic for the generally more useful [rcloader](https://www.npmjs.org/package/rcloader) package**.

 Find a config file (like .jshintrc) by walking up from a specific directory.

 Custom logic can be implemented for loading your config files, and calls to